Master of Science in Nutrition and Health Promotion

 - Simmons undergraduate students(majoring in nutrition or dietetics,biology,public health, or exercise science) with an overall GPA of 3.3 or higher may apply for the Master's program at the end of their second semester junior year (deadline: February 15) .
 If accepted, such students may take graduate nutrition courses during the senior year.
 Thereafter, they would be enrolled exclusively in graduate nutrition courses and classified as a regularly enrolled graduate student.
 Contact directly the Office of Admission to obtain the application at 617-521-2605 or firstname.lastname@example.org.

-- Undergraduate degree candidates at other academic institutions may apply during their final year of study for fall (September), spring (January), or summer (May) start terms (see application deadlines).
+- Undergraduate degree candidates at other academic institutions may apply during their final year of study.
+Entry terms are for fall (September), spring (January).

-- Applicants who already possess an undergraduate degree may apply for fall (September), spring (January), or summer (May) start terms (see application deadlines).
+- Applicants who already possess an undergraduate degree may apply for fall (September) or spring (January).

 An overall GPA of 3.0 or better is required in the prerequisite courses.
 All science courses, with the exception of Biochemistry, must include labs and must have been completed within ten years prior to the application deadline.
 These prerequisite courses must be graded and may not be completed on a pass/fail basis or audited.
 Additionally, international students must be enrolled full time (at least nine credit hours).
-CLEP, IB, or AP (Advanced Placement) scores are not accepted for such required courses.
+CLEP or IB scores are not accepted for such required courses.

 There are two ways to complete the prerequisites:

-- complete courses elsewhere (call the Nutrition program directly at 617.521.2718 to determine if a specific class will fulfill our requirement) and then apply;
+- complete courses elsewhere (call the Office of Admission at 617-521-2630 to determine if a specific class will fulfill our requirement) and then apply;

 - take classes at Simmons by applying to the DIX Program via the Office of Undergraduate Admission.